Endoscopic Band Ligation

 Endoscopic band ligation is the use of elastic bands to treat the varices.
 It is done as part of an upper gastrointestinal (GI) endoscopy.

-This procedure is done to treat esophageal varices (enlarged veins).
+This procedure is done to prevent or treat bleeding from esophageal varices (enlarged veins).
 If left untreated, varices could rupture and bleed severely.

 Possible Complications TOP